LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT count(*) FROM employees;
 ```
---Exercise 1: Aggregation functions with WHERE
+--Exercise 1: Aggregation functions with Where
 ```sql
 SELECT AVG(column1) FROM table WHERE column2 < value
 SELECT sum(salary) FROM employees WHERE age > '27'